A version of this story originally appeared on the Strategist U.S.

 “Nothing heals dry hair better than a great haircut,” says Brooke Jordan, master stylist at the Birdhouse salon.
 “But given that’s not really an option right now for many of us, products are all we’ve got.”
 Fortunately, there are plenty of ultrahydrating shampoos, conditioners, oils, and leave-in treatments that can revive your hair if it’s looking a little dull (or possibly even a bit broomlike), and keep it in good health until your next cut.
-We heard from Jordan and five other stylists about the products they trust to smooth and moisturise their clients’ hair, as well as their own.
+We heard from Jordan and eight other experts, including stylists, hair-care experts, and Strategist contributors, about the products they trust to smooth and moisturise both clients’ hair, and their own.

 Shampoo and conditioner for dry hair